 Spring Hill is a larger medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 100,451 people and 29 constituent neighborhoods, Spring Hill is the 22nd largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Spring Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Spring Hill isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spring Hill are a mix of both white- and blue-collar jobs.
 Overall, Spring Hill is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Spring Hill who work in office and administrative support (16.88%), sales jobs (12.66%), and healthcare (8.24%).

 The percentage of adults in Spring Hill with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.11% of adults in Spring Hill have a bachelor's degree or advanced degree.